 Are Universal Orlando Rides and Lines Accessible to Wheelchairs?

 Universal Orlando Resort is very accessible.
-While my family and I have been visiting the park I have had the chance to see some of the accessibility structures at work, and they really ensure that Universal can be enjoyed by everyone.
+While my family and I have been visiting the park, I have had the chance to see some of the accessibility features in action, and they really ensure that Universal can be enjoyed by everyone.

-The lines for the rides may have stairs, but there will always be an elevator or alternative entrance available for individuals with mobility concerns.
+The lines for the rides may include stairs, but an elevator or alternative entrance will always be available for individuals with mobility concerns.
 All ride waiting lines are fully wheelchair accessible except for Pteranodon Flyers in Universal’s Islands of Adventure, where you can speak to a park official for assistance.

-These guides cover accessibility for wheelchairs, service animals, mobility devices, and other accommodation — they provide specific, valuable information and I strongly recommend you consult them when planning your visit.
+These guides cover accessibility for wheelchairs, service animals, mobility devices, and other accommodations.
+I strongly recommend consulting them when planning your visit.

 As an example, here’s an excerpt describing the Jurassic Park River Adventure attraction: